jerryhgladinet/docs/install/source/chapter02.rst

 .. warning::

-    If this is the very first time you installing CentreStack server, it is recommended you do the all-in-one installation by preparing a clean Windows 2012 R2/2016/2019 virtual machine and installing with all the default parameters.
+    If this is the very first time you are installing CentreStack server, it is recommended that you do the all-in-one installation by preparing a clean Windows 2019/2012 R2/2016/2019 virtual machine and installing with all the default parameters.
 The All-in-one deployment is the smallest fully functional setup and can be used for production environment with < 1000 users.

 Step 1: Prepare the File Storage